Motor vehicle duty exemptions and concessions

 Registering a motor vehicle in the name of a person where the vehicle was previously registered in the same name interstate.
 The Commissioner must be satisfied that the interstate registration was not made for the purpose of avoiding Victorian duty.

-- Registering a motor vehicle in the name of a corporate or unincorporated body and marked with that body’s name.
+- Registering, or transferring registration of, a motor vehicle in the name of a corporate or unincorporated body and marked with that body’s name.
 The body must be established for a public purpose and not for private gain and the vehicle must be used only for carrying disabled or handicapped people to training, education or employment.

 - Registering or transferring registration of a motor vehicle (but not a taxi cab) modified to carry a wheelchair and used to carry an incapacitated person.
 The vehicle can be registered in the name of the incapacitated person, their parent or guardian if they are a minor, or a relative of or carer for them.